xCryptik/developer-rig/README.md

 2. The type of callback e.g OnContext
 3. The callback response

-You should refer to the Helper API documentation [here](https://dev.twitch.tv/docs/extensions/reference/#javascript-helper) before editing and creating new responses.
+Refer to the Helper API documentation [here](https://dev.twitch.tv/docs/extensions/reference/#javascript-helper) before editing and creating new responses.

 ### Providing a Secret for Your EBS in Local Mode
 When you use Local Mode with your EBS, you'll be using a hard-coded secret in the Rig.
 This is also included already in the Hello World example.
 When creating an extension on Twitch, you'll have your own client ID and secret.